shuoli84/SocketIOCocoa/README.md

 This is a port from socketio.client, which means the code structure are quite similar.

-Motivation
+Motivation & Contribute
 =============

-For our startup project, We running socketio1.0 in our server, and needs a socketio 1.0 iOS client, I tried my best to find the iOS client, but with no luck.
+For our startup project, we running socketio1.0 in our server, and needs an iOS client.
+I tried my best to find the iOS client, but with no luck.

+I am still dogfooding it, any issue report, pull request are welcomed.

 Installation
 =============